How to claim on your home insurance policy

 What you want is an insurer who will handle your claim swiftly and efficiently, and actively look to help you, rather than trying to wriggle out of paying what you are due.

 But you also have to play your part, by filing your claim correctly.
-If you don’t, you could reduce your chances of getting a payout.
+If you don’t, you could reduce your chances of getting a payout and potentially cause delays.

 Call your insurer

-If you need to make a claim, say, for a burst pipe or storm-damaged roof, your first step is to deal with any emergency.
+If you need to make a claim, say, for a burst pipe or storm-damaged roof, your first step is to deal with the emergency at hand.

 If your home is being flooded, your first call should be to an emergency plumber.
 Your insurer will understand that, and should refund the costs (minus any policy excess).